3 Two weddings and a funeral

 And so it was.

-At the wedding, which took place two weeks before Pesach, in the small village of Zatishiye, which is located between Vasilkov and Belaya Tserkov, so many celebrants came that even at a fair you never saw so many people.
-There was not a single Jewish landowner in all the surrounding shtetls and towns at that time who did not come to the wedding.
-Among all these guests, Jews with large orchards and with a lot of strength and courage, there were khasidim of the Makarover Rebbe.
-Tate did not invite any other khasidim1.
+At the wedding, which took place two weeks before Pesach in the little village of Zatishiye between Vasilkov and Belaya Tserkov, so much family came that even at a fair you never saw so many people.
+There wasn’t a single Jewish landowner in all the nearby shtetlech and towns who didn’t come to the wedding.
+Among the landowners, all Jews with a broad hand and a lot of power and strength, there were also chasidim of the Makarover rebbe.
+My tate wouldn’t invite any other chasidim1.
 He would certainly not have them at the doorstep of his house.
 And the Jewish landowners did not come alone, but with their wives and children, and they drove to the village in horse-drawn carriages.
-Just as they felt at home among the Jews, so they felt at home among the goyim, and they spoke the goyishe language Ukrainian just as freely and easily as they spoke Yiddish.
+Just as they felt at home among the Jews, so too they felt at home among the goyim, and they spoke the goyishe language Ukrainian just as freely and easily as they spoke Yiddish.

-For each landowner who came to the wedding, and also for the other celebrants who came from the shtetls, they made way for Abba the Klezmer musician with his band of musicians, who were brought down from Belaya Tserkov.
-He, the Abba the Klezmer musician, was a smart, driven Jew, who even then, even in those times, wore a pressed shirt, a top and a short cap that falls to the waist.
-He wasn’t born yesterday, and he knew how to play music for a high-ranking courtier, for whom a “kerbel is a mumzer”2.
+But all the landowners and family from the shtetlech who came to the wedding made way for Abba the klezmer musician with his band of musicians, who were brought down from Belaya Tserkov.
+Abba the klezmer musician was a smart, cunning Jew who even then, even in those times, wore a pressed shirt and a refined, short little kaftan that fell right to his waist.
+He wasn’t born yesterday, and he knew how to perform for high-ranking courtiers, for whom a “kerbel is a mumzer”2.

-And the greatest wears brought for my sister Bas-Sheyva’s wedding were from the rich landowner Eliezer Shmuel, who had a reputation for being a very wealthy man with a generous hand.
-In front of him, Abba played something like “Vivetsh” and something like “Dobrivetsh” with the band, over which Eliezer Shmuel himself was truly beside himself with joy and he said that he had never heard anything like that before…
+The greatest wears brought for my sister Bas-Sheyva’s wedding were from the rich farmer Eliezer Shmuel, who had a reputation for being a very wealthy, powerful man with a generous hand.
+Abba and his muscians performed for him some kind of “vivetsh” and some kind of “dobrivetsh” , over which Eliezer Shmuel was truly beside himself with joy, and he said that he had never heard anything like it before…

-As far as he could, he gathered all his strength, and with mame he led his daughter to the khupe - the first daughter of his, whom he had married off before she was even born…
+As far as he could, he gathered all his strength, and with mame he led his daughter to the chupe - his very first daughter, whom he had married off before she was even born…

-The new kapote which he wore hung loosely on him, because he was already so emaciated and weak.
+His new kaftan hung loosely on him because he was so emaciated and weak.
 But his face still shone.
-You could see that he felt happy that he led his first child to the khupe.
-And when she arrived to the khupe we danced.
-When I saw how he kvelled, how he danced in the kapote, how he was clapping his hands, I suddenly had such a strong desire to make him happy that I didn’t know what to do.
-And then I ran up to him, grabbed both his hands and started kissing them; Tears fell from my eyes.
-Tears of joy, and soon I got so excited and started dancing that it was impossible to stop myself… And father was full of naches4.
+You could see how joyous and lucky he felt to lead his first child to the chupe.
+After the ceremony when the dancing began, I watched as he kvelled and clapped his hands, and I was suddenly overcome with such a strong desire to make him happy that I didn’t know what to do.
+I ran to him, grabbed both his hands, and started kissing them.
+Tears were falling from my eyes.
+Tears of joy.
+Soon I entered the round3 and danced with such joy that my sadness evaporated away, and tate was full of naches4.

 And four weeks after the wedding he died.

 Even a permanent melamed for the children could not be kept.
-And at the time that this did not bother me, because to date I have never shown any great desire, and now it often bothers me very much…
+And I confess, at the time that didn’t bother me so much because I never had a great desire to learn.
+But now, I regret it very much…

-But life went on there, and during the times when mame was tormented by the poverty-inducing property, she married off my older brother, Itzhik Gedolia5, who was nicknamed Kotik6 in the family - he was quiet like a little kitten who plays only in a corner.
+But life went on.
+When mame was exhausted from the miserable possessiye in Zatishiye, she married off my older brother, Itzhik Gedolia5, who was nicknamed “Kotik”6 in the family - he was quiet like a little kitten who’s always playing in the corner.
 Itzhik Gedolia was married to the daughter7 of a certain Shmuel Pekelis8, a Jewish merchant, who lived in Belaya Tserkov and conducted business with other cities as well.

-Berele himself then stood with his pointed beard and struck such a pose, as if to say you could rely on him and be sure that soon you will see something that is worth all the money.
-And as he was standing like that, his son-in-law showed up disguised as a beggar, and soon he started singing a very sad nign10:
+In this scene, Berele with his pointed beard struck such a pose as if to say you could rely on him and you’d soon see something worth every penny.
+As he was standing like that, his son-in-law came in disguised as a beggar and began singing a very sad nign12:

 He sang it one time, and then a second time.
-And immediately afterwards, he begged - “Give me alms!”
+And then he implored, “Spare a coin!”

-And then Berele Shakhnes the badchen released such an anger on the poor beggar, and they began a dialogue:
+Then Berele Shachnes the badchen lashed out in anger at the poor beggar, and they began a dialogue:

-– Berele: Hey, you pauper, why did you come here just to make the wedding guests sad?
-This is a wedding where everyone should be happy!
+– Berele: Hey, you cheapskate, why did you come here just to make the wedding guests sad?
+This is a wedding where everyone is meant to be happy!

 – Beggar: But how can I be happy, when I am a poor Jew begging for money?